sensepost/berate_ap/README.md

 Run Mana to trick users into connecting to your access point.
 The eap users file is not passed so that the default mana eap user file is used:

     berate_ap --eap --mana wlan0 eth0 MyAccessPoint

+Mana WPE attacks are no longer done by default when using `--mana` and have to be enabled seperatly:

+    berate_ap --eap --mana-wpe wlan0 eth0 MyAccessPoint

+Other Mana WPE options avaliable are `--mana-eapsuccess` and `--mana-eaptls`, the location of the credout file is by default `/tmp/hostapd.credout` but may be specified with `--mana-credout <file>` (Preferable to use full path).
+More information on these may be found in the [Hostapd-mana wiki](https://github.com/sensepost/hostapd-mana/wiki/MANA-EAP-Options-(aka-WPE)).

 Run Mana in loud mode to show devices every access point seen by Mana: